interledger-deprecated/ilp-demo-maker/README.md

 2. `currency`: The currency code of this ledger.
 Used by the connector to determine exchange rates.

 3. `plugin`: The plugin module for this ledger.
-Must be cloned as a folder in the current directory.
+Must be a folder in the current directory.
+The plugin will then be mounted in the ILP Kit's node_modules.

 4. `store`: Set to `true` or `false` (can also be omitted).
 If this value is `true`, a store will be passed into the plugin constructor, as per the [Ledger Plugin Interface](https://github.com/interledger/rfcs/blob/master/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md#_store).